 We reached the starting point of trek after one whole night of bus travel from Delhi to Dehradoon to Pantwari during which we all had a formal introduction round which I would say was awkward.
 But nevertheless, I got to know few more names like the guy whose life I saved when a horse was about to push him down the hill, another one who was honored with a new name during trek -sahasi, sweet little girl who came all alone for trek, a husband and wife duo, Must add here I was impressed with them, First musketeer, mustache guy who was the most notorious man I have seen with the most solemnest face, 2nd musketeer, the snoring guru, decent chap who was very quiet throughout the trek or may be he was scared of me :), a Merchant navy guy, and of course our sirjee the most impressive personality, he sketches, take pictures, crack funny jokes only after 10 in night though(after some drags ofcourse).

-“When is it going to stop, Oh My God , why the hell I came here?”, this was all going on in my head the whole time I trekked on the first day where we were supposed to walk almost the entire day towards the base of Naag Tibba Summit where we were supposed to camp that night.
-But the tiredness and the mental torture suddenly freezed to death as my body started to feel cold with the actual freezing wind and Somehow I was too happy to notice the sweat on my forehead.
+“When is it going to stop, Oh My God , why the hell I came here?
+What was I thinking?“, was all going in my head the whole time I trekked on the first day where we were supposed to walk almost the entire day towards the base of Naag Tibba Summit.
+We were supposed to camp that night at the base so we had to reach there before sun is out to set out camps in day light.
+But the tiredness and the mental torture of freezing cold air felt as close to death as I could imagine death to be.
+Somewhere during this time, when my body was feeling cold with the “real” freezing wind and shoes wet with sweat which was turned cold yet Somehow I was too happy to notice any of this including the sweat on my forehead.

 We kept walking uphill, sweating, breathing heavily, taking pictures, cracking jokes, making new friends, It was nothing but Fun.

 The last 20 minutes of first day’s trek was the hardest of all.
 “Please someone give me a lift or leave me alone here as I don’t wanna walk one step more”.
-But a sound came from behind, it was Bikat’s guy Pankaj and he forced me to walk and walk and walk.
+But a sound came from behind, it was Bikat’s guy Pankaj and like a strict but sweet teacher, he forced me to walk and walk and walk.
 Man he would have been a strict Math teacher if not a trekker.

 And I finally reached the top of that F****ing mountain where we decided to camp.
-But the moment I saw that view I knew I have changed.
+But the moment I saw that view I knew my life or something inside me has changed.
 I know that I no more fear the tall mountains and the pain of trekking.
 The view from top was stunningly beautiful.
 Where was I?
 This was surreal for me.
 I, who just had the worst breakup of all times was travelling with 2 acquaintances and a bunch of unknown people, was standing on top of a lonesome mountain where my eyes could only see while clouds and fading sun and was about to sleep in the tents and have a bonfire night with so many strangers.
 This was life. yes, I had embarked on a territory which was meant for me.

 After quick change of clothes in our tents, we were all together for a cup of tea in front of camp fire and that night gave everyone the much needed burst of laughter, joy and excitement.
 After a while when the dark was darkest we decided to call it night and went to our tents.
 Little did I know was that a fellow tent will give louder than a loud sound from the snoring gods.